k3ssen/SymfonyVuetified/README.md

 </template>

 <script>
     import {formTypeMixin} from "./FormTypeMixin";
     export default {
         mixins: [formTypeMixin],
     };
 </script>
 ```

-Have a look at the components in /assets/components/Form and you'll notice that most of these aren't more
+Have a look at the components in /assets/components/Form and you'll notice that most of these
-complex than the example above.
+aren't more complex than the example above.

+> **Note:** The form components are just an example implementation to help get started.
+> They haven't been perfectly refined for all kinds of different forms, so you may need to do
+> some tweaking to make it suitable for your own project.